Privacy Rights Clearinghouse

 If you are the victim of identity theft, FACTA gives you the right to contact a credit reporting agency to flag your account.
 To place a fraud alert, you must provide proof of your identity to the credit bureau.
 The fraud alert is initially effective for 90 days, but may be extended at your request for seven years when you provide a police report to the credit bureaus that indicates you are a victim of identity theft.

-FACTA creates a new kind of alert, an active duty alert, that allows active duty military personnel to place a notation on their credit report as a way to alert potential creditors to possible fraud.
+FACTA also created an active duty alert, that allows active duty military personnel to place a notation on their credit report as a way to alert potential creditors to possible fraud.
 While on duty outside the country, military members are particularly vulnerable to identity theft and lack the means to monitor credit activity.
 An active duty alert is maintained in the file for at least 12 months.

 If a fraud alert or active duty alert is placed on your credit report, any business that is asked to extend credit to you must contact you at a telephone number you provide or take other "reasonable steps" to see that the credit application was not made by an identity thief.